- Dr Meryl Kenny

 Research Interests and Teaching

 Meryl's research interests bridge the intersection of gender politics, party politics, territorial politics, and institutional approaches to the study of politics.
 Her current research focuses on two main areas: gender and political recruitment, and feminist institutional theory.
 Her book Gender and Political Recruitment (Palgrave 2013) provides a feminist institutionalist analysis of the political recruitment process in post-devolution Scotland.
-In 2014, she co-directed a workshop on ‘Beyond Supply and Demand: Gender and Political Recruitment in Comparative Perspective’ at the ECPR Joint Sessions (with Tània Verge, Universitat Pompeu Fabra), which has resulted in a Critical Perspectives in Politics & Gender (2015) and a Special Issue in Government & Opposition (2016).
+In 2014, she co-directed a workshop on ‘Beyond Supply and Demand: Gender and Political Recruitment in Comparative Perspective’ at the ECPR Joint Sessions (with Tània Verge, Universitat Pompeu Fabra), which resulted in a Critical Perspectives in Politics & Gender (2015) and a Special Issue in Government & Opposition (2016).
 She is also currently a CoI on the ESRC Seminar Series 'Feminizing Politics and Power in the UK: Access, Voice and Accountability' (2015-17), as well as CoI on the UGC-UKIERI grant 'Teaching Feminisms, Transforming Lives: Questions of Identity, Pedagogy and Violence in India and the UK'.

 Meryl is also involved in collaborative research through the Feminism and Institutionalism International Network (FIIN), which aims to develop a distinctive approach to studying gender politics that combines insights from feminist and new institutional theory.
 She is co-editing a new book series on Feminist Institutionalist Perspectives with Rowman & Littlefield International (with Professor Fiona Mackay, Edinburgh and Dr. Elin Bjarnegard, Uppsala University).

 In 2015/16, Meryl's course SPS in Practice was awarded 'Best Course' at the EUSA Teaching Awards, and was also the Runner-Up for the Innovative Assessment Prize at the ceremony.
 You can listen to Meryl and MA Politics graduate James Bryson talking about the SPS in Practice experience here.

 Meryl is a Fellow of the Higher Education Academy.